TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

 Indeed, if a is an two dimensionnal array of int, it is expected that a(i,j) returns an int or a reference to an int, for i,j integers in some domain.

-We distinguish two separate notions, whether this function is `pure` or not, i.e. whether one can or not modify a(i,j).
+We distinguish two separate notions based on whether this function is `pure` or not, i.e. whether one can or not modify a(i,j).

-* An `Immutable` array is just a pure function on the domain of definition. a(i,j) returns a int, or a int const &, that can not be modified (hence immutable).
+* An `Immutable` array is simply a pure function on the domain of definition. a(i,j) returns a int, or a int const &, that can not be modified (hence immutable).

-* A `Mutable` array is an Immutable array, which can also be modified.
-Non const object return a reference, e.g. a(i,j) can return a int &.
+* A `Mutable` array is an Immutable array that *can* be modified.
+The non-const object returns a reference, e.g. a(i,j) can return a int &.
 Typically this is a piece of memory, with a integer coordinate system on it.

-The main point here is that `Immutable` array is a much more general notion : a formal expression made of array (E.g. A + 2*B) models this concept, but not the `Mutable` one.
+The main point here is that an `Immutable` array is a much more general notion: a formal expression consisting of arrays (e.g. A + 2*B) models this concept, but not the `Mutable` one.
-Most algorithms only use the `Immutable` notion, when then are pure (mathematical) function that returns something depending on the value of an object, without side effects.
+Most algorithms only use the `Immutable` array notion, where they are pure (mathematical) functions that return something depending on the value of an object, without side effects.

 .. _ImmutableCuboidArray: